THE NO CONDITIONER JOURNEY

 When I was living in a SW suburb of Denver earlier this year, I made several lifestyle adjustments.
 I was pretty much alone aside from my parents living 30 minutes away that allowed me to spend time discovering new ways of living in a completely different environment.

-I had moved from the desert (Scottsdale, Arizona) that left my mind & body out of whack from the sudden change into the high altitude of 5,280 ft, every day.
+I had moved from the desert (Scottsdale, Arizona) that left my mind & body out of whack from the sudden change of the high altitude of 5,280 ft, every day.

 It wasn’t one thing per se that pushed me to experiment, I literally woke up one day and said I want to stop using conditioner.
 I, as a whole, felt heavy.
 I wanted to do something small or big to feel lighter so I started with my hair.